rdpeng/ConferenceGHOA/README.md

 ## Conference Day!

-1. The TD should initiate the Google Hangout on Air ~20-30 minutes before the actual start time.
-In order to start the Hangout you need to invite some.
-At this point, simply invite the person who is the moderator.
+1. The TD should initiate the Google Hangout on Air about 20 to 30 minutes before the actual start time.
+This gives you a little breathing room to make sure the Internet is, you know, working.
+In order to start the Hangout you need to invite someone.
+At this point, simply invite the person who is the Moderator.

 2. Once the Google Hangout on Air is initiated, you will get the YouTube link as well as the embed code.
+At this point you are NOT broadcasting so don't worry!

-3. Put the YouTube link on the Google Events page (if you have one) as the “website URL”.
-Use the embed code wherever you want to embed the video live stream.
+3. Put the YouTube link on the Google+ Events page (if you have one) as the "website URL".
+Use the embed code wherever you want to embed the video live stream (like on your blog).

 4. Start inviting the speakers to the Hangout.
+You can do this from the Hangouts on Air interface.

 5. Once everyone has logged in, test that everyone can speak and hear everyone else.
+Check that there's on weird feedback or other audio problem.

 ## Running the Conference